dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.0.1 =
+- Fix: Do not throw an alert box error in frontend when an AJAX request is cancelled by the browser, if the user clicks on a new link while the request is in transit.

 = 3.0.0 =
 - Add: New improved PHP API for working with wallets, based on WordPress actions and filters.
 See documentation for details.